ethereum-optimism/design-docs/protocol/standard-l2-genesis.md

 This role will be set in `SystemConfig.initialize()`, meaning that it can only be updated by an upgrade.

+> [!NOTE]
+> We need to guarantee 100% backwards compatibility in the roles during the upgrade, so for example
+> the same 2/2 multisig that owns the L2 ProxyAdmin on base should be the FeeAdmin in base's
+> SystemConfig.

 In summary:

 1. The `FeeAdmin` can update the `FeeConfig`.